Tuesday, March 31, 2020

 Captain F H Crimp of the 3rd Suffolk Regiment went to war.
 And he did not return to the stage.
 In 1920 he was still Captain Crimp, cashier at the Pension Office, Regent's Park.
 In the 1939 census he was listed as 'clerk with the Iraq Petroleum Company'.

-Crimp married, in 1902, fellow Cartesian small part player and chorister Mary Margaret ('Maggie') Hogan (b Limerick 2 November).
+Crimp married, in 1902, fellow Cartesian small part player and chorister Mary Margaret ('Maggie') Hogan (b Limerick 2 November 1872; d St James Drive, Wandsworth Sommon 15 September 1948).
 They apparently had one child.
-Maggie apparently toured with Frank.
-I see them on tour in Warrington in the 1911 census.
-Whether she was in the chorus of his shows, I know not.
+Maggie seemingly toured with Frank.
+I see them in digs in Warrington in the 1911 census.
+Whether she was in the chorus of his shows, I know not, but she's still professing 'actress'.

 Early to bed tonight.
 The weather promises to be nice tomorrow.
 It rained quite a lot the night before last ...